 Photo by Kelly Sikkema from Unsplash

-To clean your space entirely, you would need to clear up your schedule and dedicate the whole day to make your house look flawless.
-Deep cleaning can be very time consuming, and who has the time for that?
+To clean your space entirely, you would need to clear up your schedule and dedicate the whole day to making your house look flawless.
+Deep cleaning can be very time-consuming, and who has the time for that?
 Whether work or kids are keeping you occupied, tidying up the house is usually pushed back on the priority list for people with busy lifestyles.